elap733/NBA-Injuries-Analysis/README.md

 * [Conclusion](#conclusion)
 * [Repositiory Code Description](#repository_code_description)
 ## Motivation
 The outcome of the 2018/2019 NBA season was largely shaped by a rash of devasting injuries to star players (Kevin Durant, Klay Thompson, DeMarcus Cousins, and Victor Oladipo to name a few).
-In recent years there **_seems_** to be an increasing number of high profile players experiencing serious injuries (ACL tears, achilles ruptures, lower leg fractures), in turn causing them to miss significant playing time, often to the detriment of their team's success.
+In recent years there **_seems_** to have been an increasing number of high profile players experiencing serious injuries (ACL tears, achilles ruptures, lower leg fractures), in turn causing them to miss significant playing time, often to the detriment of their team's success.

 ![Ouch](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/references/02_images/injury.png)
 *Fig.1: (L) Kevin Durant's achilles tear; (R) Klay Thompson's torn MCL in the 2018/2019 NBA Finals*